reekystive/vscode-pnpm-workspace/README.md

 - **Copy Workspace Dependency Paths**: Select any package in your pnpm workspace and copy its workspace dependency paths to clipboard, with each dependency path on a new line
 - **Search in Package and Workspace Dependencies**: Select a package and open VS Code search with the package and all its workspace dependencies pre-filled in the search scope
 - **Reveal Original in Explorer View**: Quickly navigate from symlinked files (especially in `node_modules`) to their original locations in workspace packages
+- **Reveal Workspace Package in Explorer View**: Select any workspace package from a quick picker and reveal it in Explorer
 - **Re-scan Workspace**: Manually refresh the workspace package cache when needed
 - **Web Extension Support**: Works in VS Code for the Web and remote development environments (symlink features are desktop-only)
 - **Workspace Root Support**: Includes the workspace root package with special marking